EEGToolkit.jl

 Constructors

-• PSD(ts::TimeSeries; kargs...) : Wrapper to apply the first constructor to a TimeSeries signal.
+• PSD(ts::TimeSeries; kargs...) : Wrapper to apply the first or second constructor to a TimeSeries signal.

-• PSD(ts::TimeSeries, seg_length::Integer; kargs...): Wrapper to apply the second constructor (Welch or Barlett's method) to a TimeSeries signal.
+• PSD(ts::TimeSeries, seg_length::Integer; kargs...): Wrapper to apply the third constructor to a TimeSeries signal.

 source